 Confirm your Windows password, then click “Ok.”

 Now, enter a PIN number.
-It can be a any combination of four digit numbers, similar to a debit card PIN.
+It can be any combination of four digit numbers, similar to a debit card PIN.

 When finished, click “Finish.”